 All staff, admin, and board can be reached by email to request a meeting.
 A staff member will contact parents if a meeting is needed in respects to our student discipline policy.
 Occasionally during the course of the year, misunderstandings or problems can arise between students, teacher and student, teacher and parent, or other possibilities.
 Parents are requested to speak directly with the teacher to resolve most questions or concerns.
 If additional support is needed, parents can request a meeting with the Executive Director (Principal).
-When a parent feels board support is needed, the parent can email the board president and request to be added to the next month's board agenda.
+When a parent feels board support is needed, the parent can email the board president and request to be added to the next month's board agenda after exhausting chain of command or if a bigger concern presents.